epfl-lara/stainless/isabelle.rst

 Installation
 ------------

-You can obtain a copy of Isabelle for your operating system at `its website
+You don't have to obtain a copy of Isabelle.
-<https://isabelle.in.tum.de/>`_, then follow the `installation instructions
-<https://isabelle.in.tum.de/installation.html>`_.
-The installation path needs
-to be passed to Leon via the ``--isabelle:base`` command line option.
-(The path will end in ``Isabelle2015``.
-Depending on your operating system, this folder might be some levels into the installation tree.)

-On Linux, you can skip this step.
 Leon is able to download and install Isabelle itself.
-During the first start, you just need to pass the command line option ``--isabelle:download=true``.
-You may specify ``--isabelle:base``, but don't have to.

-Additionally, you need to instruct Git to fetch all the referenced repositories via ``git submodule update --init --recursive``.
+The installation happens in the appropriate folder for your operating system, e.g. ``%APPDATA%`` under Windows or ``$HOME/.local`` under Linux.

 Basic usage